Python-SIP/sip/sphinx/python_api.rst

 .. function:: dump(obj)

     This displays various bits of useful information about the internal state of the Python object that wraps a C++ instance or C structure.
+Note that the reference count that is displayed has the same caveat as that of :func:`sys.getrefcount`.

     :param obj:
         the Python object.